 This template has been designed to incorporate 4 key elements of a good VRIO strategic analysis: value, rarity, imitation, and organization.
 This template can be used by a range of professionals, some of whom are in HR and finance.
 Additionally, the VRIO analysis framework template can be downsized to retail stores like supermarkets to identify the value in their resources and seek a competitive advantage.

 Implementation of the VRIO framework includes a range of examples of projects and ways of achieving high levels of performance through an analysis of the company’s internal characteristics.

 Begin by asking yourself: What is it that I am trying to achieve?
 Why would this area be an important area to focus on?

 The next step would be to brainstorm some focus areas and narrow them down to 4-5 important ones.
 For example, the focus areas for a VRIO strategy could be divided into the four sectors of the acronym: value, rarity, imitation, and organization.
 But it could also be divided into different areas within an organization i.e. monetary value, people, performance.

 A Strategic Objective is a high-level statement that outlines what exactly you want to achieve, with a clearly stated deadline.
 The importance of an objective is to set a measurable goal that you and other members of your team can strive to accomplish.
 The objectives should be relevant to the focus area of choice.

 A KPI is a key performance indicator that is measurable and evaluates the success rate of an organization in relation to the task at hand.
-KPI’s can be very specific to the industry is focused on (read more about KPIs and their relevance to the strategy/ industry of choice).
+KPIs can be very specific to the industry they are focused on (read more about KPIs and their relevance to the strategy/ industry of choice).
 With reference to the VRIO strategy template, the KPI’s have to tie to achieving sustained competitive advantage to drive the company performance.